 (Mikell; M 2:00pm-4:30pm) – An overview of the ways in which anthropologists have studied and written about cultural systems in a number of world regions.
 Using ethnographic case studies, the course explores the nature of anthropological research, concentrating on various schools of thought and approaches to ethnography, including early functionalism and more contemporary ethnography that focuses on experimental writing, collaborative ethnography, and historical approaches to studying culture.
 The anthropologists we will be reading examine such issues as “race,” political organization, gender roles, identity politics, the city, and violence.

 ANTH 358 Doing Anthropological Fieldwork

-(Brennan; W 3:30pm-6:00pm) – Ethnographic research examines the way people make sense of the world and act upon it based on their own perception, their experiences and history.
+(Brennan; W 3:30pm-6:00pm) – Ethnographic research examines the way people make sense of the world and act upon it based on their own perceptions, experiences, and history.
 Anthropology sets itself apart from related fields in Social Sciences and Humanities by emphasizing sustained and intimate engagement with people’s lived experiences.
 Doing anthropological fieldwork “involves placing oneself in the research context for extended periods of time to gain a first-hand sense of how local knowledge is put to work in grappling with practical problems of everyday life and with basic philosophical problems of knowledge, truth, power, and justice” (AAA 2013).
-This course offers an introduction to various methods and techniques of conducting ethnographic research.
+This course offers an introduction to various methods and techniques for conducting ethnographic research.
 You will get a chance to design your own research project as you become familiar with methods like participant observation, interviewing, collecting life histories, collaborative research, archival research, and working with visual and material culture.
-The readings serve as a guide to theoretical debates and critiques that resulted in transformation of ethnographic methods from colonial origins in late 19th century Europe and America to its contemporary manifestation.
+The readings serve as a guide to theoretical debates and critiques that resulted in a transformation of ethnographic methods from colonial origins in late 19th-century Europe and America to its contemporary manifestation.